w3c/csswg-drafts/explainer.md

   depending on their position
   allowing it to address problems encountered with sequential navigation.

-- **Having too much focusable elements**
+- **Having too many focusable elements**

-  Sometimes user don't want to navigate all focusable elements on a web page.
-If the user just want to move focus to <code>&lt;input></code> elements, they need to keep pressing the <code class=key>Tab</code> key until the focus reaches one of those.
+  Sometimes the user doesn't want to navigate all focusable elements on a web page.
+If the user just wants to move focus to <code>&lt;input></code> elements, they need to keep pressing the <code class=key>Tab</code> key until the focus reaches one of those.
   On the other hand, <a>spatial navigation</a> can move focus to <code>&lt;input></code> elements only using overriding APIs.